fallen-icarus/cardano-loans/Tests.md

   - [x] Fail if no output to dapp address.
   - [x] Fail if more than one output to dapp address.
 - [x] The output must contain the proper active datum.
-  - [x] Fail if activeBeacon /= (beaconSym,"Active").
+  - [x] Fail if loanBeaconSym /= beaconSym.
   - [x] Fail if lenderId /= lenderId offerDatum.
   - [x] Fail if borrowerId /= borrowerId askDatum.
   - [x] Fail if loanAsset /= loanAsset askDatum.
   - [x] Fail if loanPrinciple /= loanPrinciple askDatum.
   - [x] Fail if loanTerm /= loanTerm askDatum.
   - [x] Fail if loanInterest /= loanInterest offerDatum.
-  - [x] Fail if loanDownPayment /= loanDownPayment offerDatum.
-  - [x] Fail if collateralRates /= collateralRates offerDatum.
+  - [x] Fail if collateralization /= collateralization offerDatum.
-  - [x] Fail if loanExpiration /= TTL + loanTerm offerDatum.
+  - [x] Fail if loanExpiration /= invalid-before + loanTerm offerDatum.
   - [x] Fail if loanOutstanding /= loanPrinciple askDatum * (1 + loanInterest offerDatum).
   - [x] Fail if datum is not ActiveDatum.
   - [x] Fail if datum is not inline.
-- [x] The required amount of collateral must be posted to address - based on loanDownPayment.
+- [x] The required amount of collateral must be posted to address.
   - [x] Fail if not enough collateral posted.
-  - [x] Allow undercollateralized loans.
-  - [x] Allow overcollateralized loans.
 - [x] The active beacon must be minted and stored in the dapp address.
   - [x] Fail if the active beacon is stored in another address.
-- [x] Fail if TTL not specified.
+- [x] Fail if invalid-before not specified.

 ### CloseAsk
 - [x] The input utxo must have an AskDatum.